 - Sauerkraut: I bought Frank’s in the two pound bag.
 I do think the bagged is a higher quality, and well worth it, but by all means, used canned if that’s all there is in your area.
 Cost: $2.09

 - Sausage: The Hillshire Farms sausages were on sale this week, $3.00 each.
 I liked Hillshire Farms on facebook for one dollar off coupon, used it at Rainbow on Wednesday and got two dollars off.
+This is a great strategy for buying sausage – your newspaper and the website of the producer often have coupons, also.
 Meat total: $1.00

 - Bacon – I bought Corn King, $2.50 a pound and stored in my freezer, I took it out of the package and sliced it top to bottom, using about the 1/4 of the pack.
-Put the rest in a Ziploc to use for BLT’s.
+Put the rest in a Ziploc to use for BLT’s. (note in 2014 – bacon prices have risen considerably – look for “store” coupons for specials for bacon, printed in ads.
+We seldom eat bacon just a bacon – instead use small bits to flavor and fortify other dishes.
 Cost: $.62

 - Onion - Usually cheap this time of year, on sale for $.33 a pound; I used two for about $.14